 Each Ronald McDonald House has private family suites for families to rest.
 The Houses have open kitchens where families can sit down and share experiences over a homemade meal.
 The sense of community enables families to rely on each other and shore up strength when they need it the most.

 Almost 70% of Canadian families live outside of a centre with a children’s hospital – meaning that they will need to travel in order to access medical care.
 A Ronald McDonald House will save a family hundreds to thousands of dollars on accommodation, transportation, meals, laundry, parking, and so much more.
-Having a Ronald McDonald House close to the hospital – as in Calgary, Edmonton, Red Deer, and soon-to-be Medicine Hat – is an important part of family-centred care.
+Having a Ronald McDonald House close to the hospital – as in Calgary, Edmonton, Red Deer, and Medicine Hat – is an important part of family-centred care.

 Calgary: 27 suites, open 1985